brunobrito89/udacity-ndda-module-6/README.md

 * For the third feedback, a change in the visual design was made.
 At first, the charts were presented all in a single column.
 The user had to scroll all the way to the bottom to check all charts.
 I decided to create a second column which gave more information at once for the viewers, since there charts are not complex, the view was not "poluted", it actually became easier to understand.

-## User Feedbacks from three friends
+## Received Feedbacks
-> __First Feedback:__
+> __First Person Feedback:__
 The charts are pretty self-explanatory.
-However, the blue/"pink" bubbles led me to always interpret as male/female instead of Yes/No (for survival).
+However, when I saw the the blue/"pink" bubbles in the last two charts that are facet by Survival, the first thing that came to my mind was they referred to Male/Female.
+Maybe different colors could be used with a better constrast in order to avoid this confusion.

-> __Second Feedback:__
+> __Second Person Feedback:__
 Although the charts are easy to understand, there should be some comments with the conclusions and findings for some charts.
+It's seems to me that it's very rare to find a chart that has no text, whether it's a brief description or a context of some sort.
+Just creating this visualization with lots of charts on a row doesn't seem to tell a story and makes hard for me to understand "what I'm looking for".
+Maybe there could be an introduction or some sort of description/conclusion to allow the viewer to firstly understand "what am I looking at".

-> __Third Feedback:__
+> __Third Person Feedback:__
-The charts are ok and the conclusions are easily made.
-But the design, all charts in a row could be improved.
+The charts are not complex and conclusions can be easily made.
+However, since there's no "contextualization", it's hard to understand the history behind the charts, what they mean.
+I have to keep scrolling up and down, analyzing one chart after another and going back to make my conclusion.
+I belive there could be lesser charts with a better focus on what they're trying to tell or they could be better arrenged in the screen in order to facilitate the viewers understanding.